prabeshjoshi/Optimized-Bin-Difference/README.md

 # Optimized bin difference

-**Genetic Algorithm — Optical Band Difference feature selection for PLS Regression**
+**Genetic Algorithm — Optimized Bin Difference feature selection for PLS Regression**

 A Python package for selecting interpretable spectral features from NIR data.
-The GA evolves **Optical Band Difference (OBD)** features — contrast signals defined as the difference between the mean absorbance of two spectral regions — and optimises them for PLS regression via cross-validated RMSE.
+The GA evolves **Optimized Bin Difference (OBD)** features — contrast signals defined as the difference between the mean absorbance of two spectral regions — and optimises them for PLS regression via cross-validated RMSE.

 ---